pfultz2/ClangComplete/README.md

     make

 This will build the `complete.so` binary.
-It requires development versions of Clang and Python 3.4 to build(packages `python3.4-dev` and `libclang-dev` on debian-based distros).
+It requires the development version of Clang to build(the package `libclang-dev` on debian-based distros).

 Usage
 -----